-- 1.3.5 RPSG Guidelines/Protocols: The RPSG is a self-governing entity subject to the following requirements that may not be altered absent an appropriate filing with the Commission to amend this aspect of the Tariff: (i) the RPSG shall consist of the above-specified eight (8) sectors; (ii) each company, its affiliates, subsidiaries, and parent company, may only participate in a single sector; (iii) the RPSG shall be reformed annually, with the Sector Members serving terms of a single year; and (iv) RPSG decision-making shall be by a simple majority vote (i.e., more than 50%) by the Sector Members, with voting by written proxy being recognized for a Sector Member unable to attend a particular meeting.
-There are no formal incorporating documents for the RPSG, nor are there formal agreements between the RPSG and the Transmission Provider.
+- 11.3.5 RPSG Guidelines/Protocols: The RPSG is a self-governing entity subject to the following requirements that may not be altered absent an appropriate filing with the Commission to amend this aspect of the Tariff: (i) the RPSG shall consist of the above-specified eight (8) sectors; (ii) each company, its affiliates, subsidiaries, and parent company, may only participate in a single sector; (iii) the RPSG shall be reformed annually, with the Sector Members serving terms of a single year; and (iv) RPSG decision-making shall be by a simple majority vote (i.e., more than 50%) by the Sector Members, with voting by written proxy being recognized for a Sector Member unable to attend a particular meeting.
+There are no formal incorporating documents for the RPSG, nor are there formal agreements between the RPSG and the Transmission Owner.
 As a selfgoverning entity, to the extent that the RPSG desires to adopt other internal rules and/or protocols, or establish subcommittees or other structures, it may do so provided that any such rule, protocol, etc., does not conflict with or otherwise impede the foregoing requirements or other aspects of the Tariff.
-Any such additional action by the RPSG shall not impose additional burdens upon the Transmission Provider unless it agrees in advance to such in writing, and the costs of any such action shall not be borne or otherwise imposed upon the Transmission Provider unless the Transmission Provider agrees in advance to such in writing. - 1.4 The Role of the Transmission Provider in Coordinating the Activities of the Southeastern Regional Transmission Planning Process Meetings and of the

-Functions of the RPSG: The Transmission Provider will host and conduct the above-described Annual Transmission Planning Meetings with Stakeholders.

-- Communications: Meetings notices, data, stakeholder questions, reports, announcements, registration for inclusion in distribution lists, means for being certified to receive Critical Energy Infrastructure Information ("CEII"), and other transmission planning-related information will be posted on the Regional Planning Website.
+Any such additional action by the RPSG shall not impose additional burdens upon the Transmission Owner unless it agrees in advance to such in writing, and the costs of any such action shall not be borne or otherwise imposed upon the Transmission Owner unless the Transmission Owner agrees in advance to such in writing. - 11.4 The Role of the Transmission Owner in Coordinating the Activities of the Southeastern Regional Transmission Planning Process Meetings and of the Functions of the RPSG: The Transmission Owner will host and conduct the above-described Annual Transmission Planning Meetings with Stakeholders.9 - 11.5 Procedures Used to Notice Meetings and Other Planning-Related Communications: Meetings notices, data, stakeholder questions, reports, announcements, registration for inclusion in distribution lists, means for being certified to receive CEII, and other transmission planning-related information will be posted on the Regional Planning Website.
 Stakeholders will also be provided notice regarding the annual meetings by e-mail messages (if they have appropriately registered on the Regional Planning Website to be so notified).
 Accordingly, interested Stakeholders may register on the Regional Planning Website to be included in e-mail distribution lists ("Registered Stakeholder").
-For purposes of clarification, a Stakeholder does not have to have received certification to access CEII in order to be a Registered Stakeholder. - 1.6 Procedures to Obtain CEII Information: For access to information considered to be CEII, there will be a password protected area that contains such CEII information.
-Any Stakeholder may seek certification to have access to this CEII data area. - 1.7 The Regional Planning Website: The Regional Planning Website will contain information regarding the Southeastern Regional Transmission Planning Process, including:
+For purposes of clarification, a Stakeholder does not have to have received certification to access CEII in order to be a Registered Stakeholder.

-As previously discussed, the Transmission Provider expects that the other Sponsors will also be hosts and sponsors of these activities.
+As previously discussed, the Transmission Owner expects that the other Sponsors will also be hosts and sponsors of these activities.

-- Notice procedures and e-mail addresses for contacting the Sponsors and for questions; - A calendar of meetings and other significant events, such as release of draft reports, final reports, data, etc.; - A registration page that allows Stakeholders to register to be placed upon an e-mail distribution list to receive meetings notices and other announcements electronically; and - The form in which meetings will occur (i.e., in person, teleconference, webinar, etc.).
+- 11.6 Procedures to Obtain CEII Information: For access to information considered to be CEII, there will be a password protected area that contains such CEII information.
+Any Stakeholder may seek certification to have access to this CEII data area. - 11.7 The Regional Planning Website: The Regional Planning Website will contain information regarding the Southeastern Regional Transmission Planning Process, including: - Notice procedures and e-mail addresses for contacting the Sponsors and for questions; - A calendar of meetings and other significant events, such as release of draft reports, final reports, data, etc.; - A registration page that allows Stakeholders to register to be placed upon an e-mail distribution list to receive meetings notices and other announcements electronically; and - The form in which meetings will occur (i.e., in person, teleconference, webinar, etc.).